Meniere's Disease : Shunt treatment

 The authors of the Danish Sham Study considered the mastoidectomy a placebo.
 If one accepts this statement, then it would follow that shunt surgery is equally effective to placebo, and that there is no reason to propose shunt surgery to patients with Meniere's.

 Other viewpoints on the study include the conjecture that both mastoidectomy AND shunts are "active treatment".
 Both involve drilling around the bone of the mastoid, and perhaps this is sufficiently destructive that it helps Meniere's.
 If one follows this train of thought to the logical conclusion, there is no need to do a shunt -- a mastoidectomy is enough.
-It would also follow that surgical procedures such as "duct blocking" (e.g. Saliba et al, 2015), at their business end, are mastoidectomies.
+It would also follow that surgical procedures such as "duct blocking" (e.g. Saliba et al, 2015) see above, at their business end, are mastoidectomies.

 Welling and Nagaraja (2000) attempted to refute the sham study through a reanalysis of the data from the original study.
 They concluded that Thomsen and associates did their statistics incorectly, and actually shunts did work better than mastoidectomy.
 It is difficult to follow this paper and we are not sure who is right.